-In order for the study doctors to learn more about your HIV status and the effects on the C34-CXCR4 modified T-cells, we may request to perform an autopsy in the event of your death.
+In order for the study doctors to learn more about your HIV status and the effects on the C34-CXCR4-modified CD4+ T-cells, we may request to perform an autopsy in the unlikely event your death is suspected to be related to the modified T cells you received.
 Your family will make the final decision as to whether or not an autopsy can be performed and will be required to sign forms that will authorize the autopsy.
 Therefore, please inform your family of your wishes.
 If an autopsy is performed, samples obtained during this procedure will be used for research purposes.
+The purpose of this request and results from your study participation will not be revealed to your family.
+Your HIV status will remain private.
+The only information shared with your family will be your cause of death